chanel-y/BSides-CodeQL101/queries/csharp/1.5 - Useful QL syntax/README.md

 <details>
 <summary>Hint 1</summary>
 <br>
-Open the file "EmptyTryCatch.cs" in the sample project and view its AST using the <a href="https://github.com/chanel-y/BSides-CodeQL101/tree/main/queries/csharp/1%20-%20Intro#using-the-ast">steps from the previous section.
-What codeql class are we targeting here?</a>
+Open the file "EmptyTryCatch.cs" in the sample project and view its AST using the <a href="https://github.com/chanel-y/BSides-CodeQL101/tree/main/queries/csharp/1%20-%20Intro#using-the-ast">steps </a> from the previous section.
+What codeql class are we targeting here?
 <br>
 </details>
 <details>